bitrat/PyGallRest/README.md

 # Gallagher Mobile Credential – Self Service application
 Gallagher is an access control system (card swipe system) which has REST-API modules that can be purchased as add-ons and added to the Gallagher license.

 This code was written for Gallagher version 8.0 (Jan 2021) and the Cardholder REST-API component.

-If you don;t know what a REST-API is, or does, this intro to it explains it: https://towardsdatascience.com/introduction-to-rest-apis-90b5d9676004
+If you don't know what a REST-API is, or does, this intro to it explains it: https://towardsdatascience.com/introduction-to-rest-apis-90b5d9676004

 This application (set to run on localhost) consists of: